-It’s easy to take even the best weight plates for granted.
-After all, it’s just a heavy disc you slide onto a barbell for.
-Needless to say, weight plates and bumper plates are more sophisticated than that, and some can even be used as a standalone weight, making the humble weight plate one of the most versatile home gym gear you can buy today.
+Do you need the best weight plates?
+After all, it's just a heavy disc you slide onto a barbell.
+If that's what you think, you're wrong, big time!
+These home weights are more sophisticated than that, and some can even be used as a standalone weight, making the humble weight plate one of the most versatile home gym gear you can buy today.

-You might exclaim, “But all weight plates and discs are essentially the same, right?”
-Wrong!
-They differ in size, weight, colour, shape and materials, all of which substantially affect how they can be used.
-There’s nothing more frustrating than buying an Olympic weight disc when your barbell or dumbbell sleeve is only large enough to fit those with a 1-inch diameter.
+You might exclaim, "But all weight plates and discs are essentially the same, right?"
+Wrong, again!
+They differ in size, weight, colour, shape and materials, substantially affecting how they can be used.
+There's nothing more frustrating than buying a 2-inch weight plate for your 1-inch barbell sleeve.
 Returning those heavy puppies can be physically and financially draining.

 It's equally as annoying when you invest in solid steel discs that mark a wooden floor and make a hell of a racket when you are, in fact, looking for something more stealthy.
 Similarly, the smooth surface of an Olympic disc is not particularly conducive to curling or pressing.
 If you fancy a bit of that, particular discs have rubber handles precisely for that purpose.
 After all, what is the point of having the best barbells if you add crappy plates to them?